Training Subsidy Program

 TSP is due monthly, on the 10th

 Receipts from the previous two months are eligible.
-However, you must renew your membership to receive subsidies in the new membership year.
+However, your membership must be current to receive subsidies.

 Please submit only one submission form per month.
 Include all of your receipts in this one form.